datanav/docs/tutorial-collect-source-systems.rst

   #.
 Navigate to your settings section and pick the "Integrations" -> "API Key" tab.
   #.
 Create and save your API Key.

-When a system is used as a source it is especially important to recognize that providing streams of entities as these are updated in the source system as a :ref:`delta stream <delta-stream-processing>`, ensures that Sesam can propagate data changes through a :ref:`Sesam dataflow <creating-a-sesam-dataflow>` quickly and efficiently, even if the amount of data residing in the source system increases exponentially.
+When a system is used as a source it is especially important to recognize that providing streams of entities, as these are updated in the source system as a :ref:`delta stream <delta-stream-processing>`, ensures that Sesam can propagate data changes through a :ref:`Sesam dataflow <creating-a-sesam-dataflow>` quickly and efficiently.
+This holds true even if the amount of data residing in the source system increases exponentially.
 As such, avoiding bulk readings of data, as the amount of data residing in your source system increases, should be avoided.

 With the above in mind, let us create a source system in Sesam.